tenstorrent/tt-isa-documentation/WormholeB0/TensixTile/BabyRISCV/README.md

 ## Faults / exceptions

 The baby RISCV cores cannot fault.
 Scenarios which might be expected to cause a fault are instead handled in some way:
 * Unaligned memory accesses are silently rounded down to the nearest aligned address.
+This is a NonContractualBehavior.
 * Loads from unmapped memory will usually stall forever waiting for a read-response to come back from the memory subsystem.
 * Stores to unmapped memory might stall forever, or might be silently discarded.
 * RISCV `ecall` / `ebreak` instructions will pause the core, [as if a pause was requested via the GDB/Debug interface](DebugInterface.md#ebreak-and-ecall-instructions).